Nekmo/telegram-upload/docs/index.rst

 Welcome to telegram-upload's documentation!
 ===========================================
-Telegram-upload uses your personal Telegram account to upload and download files up to 2GiB (bots are limited to 50 MiB).
+Telegram-upload uses your personal Telegram account to upload and download files up to 4 GiB (2 GiB for free users).
 Turn Telegram into your personal cloud!

 To **install** telegram-upload, run this command in your terminal: